pesegal/tasktracker/readme.md

 ### Bug List

++ Task screen not resizing correctly when not focused on task screen.
 + Crash when project selector spinner is open and the edit button is pressed.
 + Fix Multi Touch Task repositioning.
 + Make sure that swapping lists is multi-touch protected.